Search

 My tip is to add the salt and toppings before you make the dimples.
 When you make the dimples the toppings will make its way inside the bread, this makes it that much more delicious!

-Make dimples
+Make dimples and bake!

 Once you take the sourdough focaccia bread out of the oven, melt 2 table spoons of butter and to it add 2 minced garlic cloves , mix then drizzle over the bread.